-The advantages of coloring pages:
+The benefits of coloring pages:

 2) Color acknowledgment

 6) Structure motor skills

-7) Focus - Paying attention to a single job for a length of time is necessary for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking note of a single task for a length of time is required for coloring and for all sorts of things throughout one's life.

 8) Borders - Another thing that children gain from coloring pages, with preprinted pictures on them, is how to accept boundaries.
 While a toddler or preschooler may doodle all over a coloring sheet, with no respect for the boundaries (lines on the coloring page), as the child gets older, they will start to appreciate those lines, and make an effort to color in between them.
 While I encourage blank paper coloring totally free expression as often as possible, for lots of young children pre-printed coloring pages are their first exposure to printed boundaries.
 This early exposure to boundaries in print, will be a big aid when handwriting time comes around, and the child has to appreciate the boundaries of the preprinted handwriting lines on the paper.